grezisek/grezisek-libraries/slang/README.md

 ### Templates file

-Add templates.txt to your project location and add `data-templates=./path/to/templates.txt` to `<script>` tag containg library.
+Add templates.txt to your project location and add `data-templates=./path/to/templates.txt` to `<script>` tag executing library.

 This file holds every custom template used by library.
 Here you can write your code.
 Inside file, start every new template with `[!uniqueTemplateName]` where `uniqueTemplateName` is an identifier you pick for future usage.